-There’s a good reason we get asked this a lot, because there is no truly reliable formula to determine what size of a given ski will clearly work best for you.
+There’s a good reason we get asked this a lot, because there is no truly reliable formula to determine what size of a given ski will unquestionably work best for you.

 With so many different ski designs on the market, the correct ski size for you can differ quite a bit from one ski to the next.
-And it’s an important choice to get right, since the size of a ski plays a big part in affecting how a ski is going to perform, and whether it is going to work well for you.
+And it’s an important choice to get right, since the size of a ski plays a big part in affecting how a ski is going to perform.

 (If you’re just starting out, and you’re unsure what kind of ski to look for in the first place, you might want to check out our 101 article, The Best Skis for Beginners, before continuing here.)

-Skis no longer all have the same straight shape and fully cambered profile these days, so no chart will tell you your ideal ski length for every given ski based on a static measurement like your height or your weight.
-Those sorts of charts are barely of any help these days, but they’re out there.
+Skis no longer all have the same straight shape and fully cambered profile these days, so no chart can accurately tell you your ideal ski length for every given ski based on a static measurement like your height or your weight.

-One graph from a certain online retailer suggests that at my height – 6”2” – I should consider skis between the lengths of 175cm and 195cm.
-That’s pretty spectacularly unhelpful.
+One graph from a certain online retailer suggests that at my height (5”8”) I should consider skis between the lengths of 160 cm and 180 cm.
+That’s quite unhelpful.

-In this Gear 101, rather than just throwing a graph at you, we’ll present some important factors to consider when you’re in the market for a new ski and need to pick a size.
-This information will be especially helpful if you find yourself stuck in between two lengths of a given ski, not sure whether you should (or why you would) go with the longer or the shorter size.
+So in this GEAR 101, rather than just throwing a graph at you, we’ll present some important factors to consider when you’re in the market for a new ski and need to choose a particular size.
+This information will be especially helpful if you find yourself stuck in between two lengths of a given ski, unsure whether you should (or why you would) go with the longer or the shorter size.

 Where to Begin?
 Establishing a Baseline

 If we’re talking about a traditional, fully-cambered ski, since the introduction of parabolic skis (i.e., skis with wide tips and tails and not-super-straight sidecut radii), the general rule has been that your ski should reach somewhere between your chin and the top of your head; a beginning skier was told to go with a ski length that leaves the ski tip closer to their chin, and a more experienced skier would typically go with a ski that reaches closer to the top of their head.

-There is still some validity to that system today in that it ought to steer someone away from purchasing at the ski swap either a pair of snowlerblades or a 218cm world cup downhill ski.
+There is still some validity to that system today in that it ought to steer someone away from purchasing at the ski swap either a pair of snowblades or a 220 cm world cup downhill ski.
 But again, the rule assumes that you’re looking at a traditional, non-rockered, fully-cambered ski from about 1995.
 And if you’re shopping for a ski these days, you’re probably not looking at many non-rockered, fully-cambered skis (dedicated carving / groomer skis being some of the few exceptions).
 And even if you are, there are a number of good reasons why you might go with a ski longer or shorter than this older, overly simplistic system would suggest.

-Generally speaking, effective edge refers to the portion of a ski’s edge that’s in contact with the snow when you’re standing on the ski.
+Generally speaking, running length refers to the portion of a ski’s edge that’s in contact with the snow when you’re standing on the ski.
 In a sense, it’s a measure of how functionally “long” the ski is (i.e., how much of the ski is actually in contact with the snow when skied bases flat).
 Some people call this effective edge, others call it by some other name, but here, we’re just referring to it as “running length.”

-(See our Rocker 101: A Brief History of Rocker + A Glossary of Terms for a more in-depth discussion of roker and ski camber profiles.)
+(See our Rocker 101: A Brief History of Rocker + A Glossary of Terms for a more in-depth discussion of rocker and ski camber profiles.)

-Thus the total effective edge of a rockered ski is shorter than that of the ski with a traditionally cambered profile.
+Thus the total running length of a rockered ski is shorter than that of the ski with a traditionally cambered profile.

-Caveat: technically, the effective edge of any ski is variable.
-For example, when you get a ski into soft conditions, some of the the edge and surface area on the rockered portion(s) of the ski will come in contact with the snow surface, lengthening the effective edge.
+Caveat: technically, the running length of any ski is variable.
+For example, when you get a ski into soft conditions, some of the edge and surface area on the rockered portion(s) of the ski will come in contact with the snow surface, lengthening the running length.
 And when laying a rockered ski over into a carve on firm snow, depending on the ski’s sidecut and the curve of the rocker in the ski, you may engage more of its edge than is in play when it’s gliding with its bases flat on the snow.

-But, in general, a rockered ski will behave like a shorter ski on hard snow compared to a non-rockered ski of the same length, because you are skiing on a shorter edge as if you were on a shorter ski.
-So if you’re used to skiing a fully cambered ski that is, for example, 178cm long, but the new rockered ski you’re looking at comes in a 178cm length and a 187cm length, you’re probably better off going with the longer 187cm length.
-The 187s will feel more like your old 178s on snow, given their reduced effective edge.
+In general, a rockered ski will behave like a shorter ski on hard snow compared to a non-rockered ski of the same length, because you are skiing on a shorter edge as if you were on a shorter ski.
+So if you’re used to skiing a fully cambered ski that is, for example, 178 cm long, but the new very-rockered ski you’re looking at comes in a 178 cm length and a 184 cm length, you’re probably going to be better off going with the longer 184 cm length.
+The 184s will feel more like your old 178s on snow, given their reduced running length.

-In sum, the amount of rocker / running length and taper / effective edge that a ski has is important to consider in conjunction with the actual material length of the ski.
-If you’ve been skiing a fully cambered pair of skis for years, and you’re looking at a new pair that has some tip rocker, think about the effective edge length of those skis rather than their material length.
+In sum, the amount of rocker / running length and taper / effective edge that a ski has is very important to consider in conjunction with the actual material length of the ski.
+If you’ve been skiing a fully cambered pair of skis for years, and you’re looking at a new pair that has some tip and / or tail rocker, think about the running length of those skis rather than their material length.

-Your old skis may have reached the bridge of your nose, and these new ones may reach over your head, but if you size your new skis the same way you sized your old skis, your new skis will feel too short, twitchy, and unstable.
+Your old, fully cambered skis may have reached the bridge of your nose, and these new rockered ones may reach over your head, but if you size your new skis the same way you sized your old skis, your new skis will feel too short, twitchy, and unstable.

 Speaking of which…

 Another factor to consider when deciding on what length of a ski to go with is how stable and planted it feels on snow.
 How stable or “damp” a ski feels are things that we always cover in our reviews.
-If a ski is especially stable and ‘damp’— i.e., it does not get twitchy or feel ‘noodly’ at speed or in bumped-up terrain — the more appropriate it may be to opt for a shorter length than you otherwise would.
+If a ski is especially stable and exhibits good damping— i.e., it does not get twitchy or feel ‘noodly’ at speed or in bumped-up terrain — the more appropriate it might be to opt for a shorter length than you otherwise would.

-Conversely, if a ski isn’t especially stable at speed (maybe it’s quite light or has a lot of sidecut, and / or is super soft), but you’d like to get as much high-speed stability out of the design as possible, you might consider going for a longer length.
+Conversely, if a ski isn’t especially stable at speed (maybe it’s quite light, has a lot of sidecut, and / or is super soft), but you’d like to get as much high-speed stability out of the design as possible, you might consider going for a longer length.

 - A Note on the Insufficiency of the English Language – “Damping” vs. “Damp”